 Cone angles establish how wide the beam is sent from your boat to the water bed.
 The greater the diameter, the bigger the surface your transducer is spanning, and the more information you may receive on your surrounding waters.
 Large-scale, commercial fishing may require transducers with 40-60 degree angle cones, while 20 degrees is perfectly sufficient for sport fishing.

 Though fish finders come in a range of different materials, most devices come with plastic transom mount transducers.
 These are compatible with all boats besides pontoons.
 Plastic housing is the best choice for fiberglass and metal hulls.
-Aluminium hulls, on the other hand, will require stainless-steel housings.
+Aluminum hulls, on the other hand, will require stainless-steel housings.
 Should you seek further information on buying a fish finder or guidance on finding the model that is right for you, contact us today.